iost-official/opiost/README.md

 | Maximum base fee increase (per block) | 12.5%           | 10%                | 12.5%                              |
 | Maximum base fee decrease (per block) | 12.5%           | 2%                 | 12.5%                              |
 | Block time in seconds                 | 1               | 2                  | 12                                 |

-## Documentation

-If you want to build on top of opBNB, refer to the [opBNB Doc](https://docs.bnbchain.org/opbnb-docs).

 ## Community